Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

 The framework of fluctuating hydrodynamics postulates conservative, singular stochastic PDEs of the type \eqref{1_0} as mesoscopic descriptions of microscopic dynamics and their fluctuations, far from equilibrium.
 As a particular example, Ferrari, Presutti, and Vares \cite{FerPreVar1987} studied the fluctuating hydrodynamics of the zero range process about its hydrodynamic limit, and these were informally shown (see, for example, Dirr, Stamatakis, and Zimmer \cite{DirStaZim2016}) to satisfy the equation

 for $\dot{\xi}$ a $d$-dimensional space-time white noise, and for $\Phi$ the mean-local jump rate (see, for example, Kipnis and Landim \cite[Chapter~7]{KipLan1999}).
-The case $\Phi(\xi)=\xi$ corresponds to the Dean-Kawasaki equation (see Dean~\cite{Dea1996}, Kawsaki~\cite{Kaw1994}, Marconi and Tarazona \cite{MarTar1999}, and te Vrugt, L{\"o}wen and Wittkowski \cite{teVLowWit2020}).
-For a rigorous justification of this ansatz by means of an analysis of the corresponding rate function for large deviations, we refer to \cite{FehGes2020} by the authors.
+Notably, \eqref{1_0000} is an informal equation and giving rigorous meaning to it would require renormalization.
+This would include, in particular, a choice of renormalization constants, and, thereby, a choice of the interpretation of the stochastic integral (\`a la Stratonovich vs.\ It\^o).
+The case $\Phi(\xi)=\xi$ corresponds to the Dean--Kawasaki equation (see Dean~\cite{Dea1996}, Kawsaki~\cite{Kaw1994}, Marconi and Tarazona \cite{MarTar1999}, and te Vrugt, L{\"o}wen and Wittkowski \cite{teVLowWit2020}).
+A rigorous justification of this ansatz, and of the choice of correlated Stratonovich noise, is given in \cite{FehGesDir2020,FehGes2020} through the analysis of the corresponding large deviations rate function of the symmetric simple exclusion and zero range particle processes, see, as well, \cite{BenKipLan1995,QuaRezVar1999}.

 Notably, because of the irregularity of space-time white noise, the equation \eqref{1_0000} is supercritical in the language of regularity structures \cite{Hai2014}.
-Therefore, a concept of solution to \eqref{1_0000} seems currently to be out of reach and some negative results are known (see, for example, Konarovskyi, Lehmann, and von Renesse \cite{KonLehVon2019}).
-However, it can be argued that the microscopic system comes with a typical de-correlation length for the noise, for example the grid-size, which leads to \eqref{1_0000} with spatially correlated noise (see Giacomin, Lebowitz, and Presutti \cite[Section 4]{GiaLebPre1999}).
-This viewpoint has also been taken in \cite{FehGes2020}, where it has been shown that the large deviations of
+However, it can be argued that the microscopic system comes with a typical de-correlation length for the noise, like the grid-size, which leads to \eqref{1_0000} with spatially correlated noise (see Giacomin, Lebowitz, and Presutti \cite[Section 4]{GiaLebPre1999}).
+This viewpoint has also been taken in \cite{FehGes2020}, where it has been shown that the small noise large deviations of

-with $\dot{\xi}^{F}=\dot{\xi}^{F,\ve}$ being a spatially correlated noise converging to space-time white noise correctly reproduce the large deviations of the zero range process.